datalad-handbook/book/docs/basics/101-133-containersrun.rst

 .. index::
    pair: build container image; with Singularity
-.. windows-wit:: How to make a Singularity image
+.. find-out-more:: How to make a Singularity image
    :name: fom-container-creation
+   :float: tb

    Singularity containers are build from image files, often called "recipes", that hold a "definition" of the software container and its